ajcumine/elixir-markov/README.md

 Max Length:
 This is the maximum number of characters that the generated text will reach.
 This defaults to 140 characters.

-Initial:
+Focus:
 This is the word that will be used as the starting point for any string generated, if it is chosen poorly the generated string will be small.
+This must have the same number of words as the `order`.
+If this is not provided a random focus will be picked based on the `order` and `source_text`

-Using `Markov.generate_text/1-3` will set use an initial of the first word of the body string.
+Using `Markov.generate_text/1-4` allows you to provide the `order`, `max_length`, and `focus` or use their default values.

-Using `Markov.generate_text_with_word/2` will use the default values for `order` and `max_length`.
+Using `Markov.generate_text_with_word/2` will use the default values for `order` and `max_length`, and provide a random `focus` based on the `source_text` provided.

 ## Testing
 To run the tests, from the project home directory: